percona/pmm-doc/docs/using/backup.md

   -  Storing backups on Amazon S3-compatible object storageand on mounted filesystem
   -  Creating and restoring Logical snapshot backups
   -  Creating and restoring Physical snapshot backups.
 This is only available with Percona Server for MongoDB and requires post-restore actions.
   - Creating logical PITR backups both locally and on S3-compatible object storage.
-Restoring logical PITR backups from S3 compatible object storage.
+Restoring logical PITR backups from S3-compatible object storage.

    For a detalied overview of the supported setups for MongoDB, check out the [Support matrix](../using/mongodb_limitations.md).